edgelesssys/constellation/docs/docs/getting-started/first-steps.md

 ## Create a cluster

-1. Create the [configuration file](../workflows/config.md) for your cloud provider.
+1. Create the [configuration file](../workflows/config.md) and state file for your cloud provider.

     <tabs groupId="csp">